 The Picasso Name Could Actually Never Have Been

 Pablo Picasso later began signing his paintings with his mother’s name as a salute to his mother instead of his father’s name.
-That famous Picasso name comes from his mother.
+The famous Picasso name comes from his mother.

 At the age of 13, Picasso enrolled in an art school that usually had 20-year-old students.
 After studying at the academies in Madrid for a while, he moved to Paris.
 He barely survived because he could not speak French and had no money.
 He ate little and stayed with friends in dilapidated apartments.